JoaoJervis/Combina-es-no-teclado-para-Windows-10/README.md

     Screenshot: Windows + Alt + PrtScn
     Create a new browser tab: Ctrl + T
     Close a tab in browser: Ctrl + W
+    Switch to next tab in browser: Ctrl + Tab